Pakistan registers 1st case of mpox – DW – 08/16/2024

 But the news comes a day after Sweden said it detected the first case of a more dangerous strain of mpox outside the African continent.

-The World Health Organization on Wednesday a global public health emergency following an outbreak of the viral infection in the Democratic Republic of Congo that spread to neighboring countries in Africa.
+The World Health Organization (WHO) on Wednesday declared a global public health emergency following an outbreak of the viral infection in the Democratic Republic of Congo that spread to neighboring countries in Africa.

 Local health department says up to 3 cases of mpox detected